-Its main problem was definitely that it was highly repetitive, so playing it for longer periods of time made it seem worse than it really is – playing it for a few minutes then turning the system off again was certainly the best way to enjoy this one.
-Longer Duck Hunt sessions weren’t entirely out of the question though.. provided friends were available for some hotseat competitive multiplayer.
+At its core, this game was all about getting as many points as possible, accomplished by hitting all the ducks.
+Sure, it was a simple game, but that did not mean there was no room for it in a videogame collection even after more complex titles had taken residence in most people’s NES.
+Its main problem was definitely that it was highly repetitive, so playing it for longer periods of time made it seem worse than it really is – playing it for a few minutes and then turning the system off again was certainly the best way to enjoy this one.
+Longer Duck Hunt sessions weren’t entirely out of the question though… provided friends were available for some hotseat multiplayer.

 This game had three different modes, though only one that did not involve ducks: Clay Shooting!
 Ever wanted to do that, without all the hassle?
 Then this was the mode for you.
 It did not set itself apart all that much from the other modes Duck Hunt had (“One Duck” and “Two Ducks” – guess how they differed).
 But at least you didn’t have to deal with the dog mocking you for being bad at it, so there’s that at least.

-So why blog about it, if it’s so simple and repetitive?
+Why write about it then, if it’s so simple and repetitive?